Montaser778/Titanic_Analysis/README.md

 ## 🗂 Dataset

-The dataset is canonically sourced from the Titanic Kaggle competition and is widely used in EDA and ML practice :contentReference[oaicite:1]{index=1}.
+The dataset is canonically sourced from the Titanic Kaggle competition and is widely used in EDA and ML practice.
 Key features include:
 - Passenger demographics: `Pclass`, `Sex`, `Age`
 - Family structure: `SibSp`, `Parch`